abi-abinash-barik/TwinPhish-Framework/README.md

 Copyright (C) 2026 Infomatic Labs.

-TwinPhish-Framework is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.
+TwinPhish-Framework is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License version 3.0**, as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY**; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-You may use, study, modify, and redistribute this software under the GPL-3.0.
-Distributed modified versions must remain under GPL-3.0 and include corresponding source code.
+Distributed modified versions must remain licensed under GPL-3.0 and must provide the corresponding source code.

-See the [LICENSE](LICENSE) file for the full license text.
+See the [`LICENSE`](LICENSE) file for the complete GNU General Public License v3.0 text.

----

-## Support

-If this project supports your authorized security-awareness program:

-- Star the repository
-- Report bugs through GitHub Issues
-- Suggest safety and usability improvements
-- Share responsible feedback with the maintainers

 ---